-The YEN network is primarily an online platform that facilitates the mutual exchange of ideas and information, as well as promotes engagement of young people (15-25 years old) in social action.
+The YEN network is primarily an online platform that facilitates the mutual exchange of experience, ideas and information.
+It also promotes engagement of young people (15-25 years old) in social action by providing a greater access to EU opportunities.
 It focuses on people-to-people contact and dialogue-driven activities that will contribute to an enhanced understanding and perception of the EU and a greater appreciation of its relationships with the Eastern Neighbourhood.

-- Engaging ‘Young European Ambassadors’ from the EU and EaP countries to become a driving force of the network
+- Engages more than 100 ‘Young European Ambassadors’ from Eastern Neighbourhood countries and the EU Member States as the driving force of the network

-- Providing online channels of communication and informal platforms to share news, experience and best practices
+- Provides online channels of communication and informal platforms to share news, experience and best practices, including a Facebook group and a blog (to be launched in May 2017)

-- Supporting the organisation of dialogue-driven activities in the EaP countries
+- Supports the organisation of dialogue-driven activities and events in the Eastern Neighbourhood countries and the EU

-- Organising regular ‘Stronger Together’ youth contests in the EaP countries
+- Organises regular ‘Stronger Together’ contests for young people from the Eastern Neighbourhood countries

-- Developing, publishing and maintaining an online catalogue of youth organisations in the EaP countries
+- Develops an online catalogue of youth organisations in the Eastern Neighbourhood countries that will be published in 2017 and regularly updated

 Join the 'Young European Neighbours' group on Facebook, keep updated with opportunities for youth in the Eastern Neighbourhood and ask our network coordinators any questions!